 Prior to coaching the secondary in 2011 at Wake Forest, Russ spent his first two seasons working with the tight ends and fullbacks and was the linebackers coach in 2010.
 He coached at Syracuse for three seasons (2005-07) and spent four seasons as an assistant at Ohio (2001-04).
 Russ began his coaching career at Air Force as a graduate assistant strength coach in 1995.

-Following two years of active service in the military, Russ joined the Broncos and spent four seasons with the team and was a part of Denver's 1997 and 1998 Super Bowl Championship teams under the direction of head coach Mike Shanahan and defensive coordinator Greg Robinson.
+Following two years of active service in the military, Russ joined the Broncos and spent four seasons with the team and he was a part of Denver’s 1997 and 1998 Super Bowl Championship teams under the direction of head coach Mike Shanahan and defensive coordinator Greg Robinson.

 He began his full-time coaching career in 2001, joining the staff at Ohio University as the outside linebackers coach.
-Brian Knorr was serving as Ohio's head coach at the time.
+Former AFA assistant coach Brian Knorr was serving as Ohio’s head coach at the time.
 Russ became the inside linebackers coach in 2001 and added the responsibility of coordinating special teams in 2004.
 In 2005, Russ moved to Syracuse as the linebackers coach and became the defensive coordinator prior to the 2007 season.

 In 2008, Russ moved to Wake Forest where he coached tight ends and fullbacks in 2008-09.
 He coached linebackers in 2010 and the secondary in 2011.
 The punt coverage team, which Russ coordinated, led the nation in punt return defense, allowing just nine yards all season in 2008.
 When he took over the secondary in 2011, the Wake defense showed dramatic improvement.
 From 2010 to 2011, the pass efficiency defense improved 56 spots nationally, the third-down defense improved 52 spots nationally and the scoring defense improved 45 spots nationally.
-In 2011, Russ coached safety Josh Bush to first-team All-ACC and third-team AP All-American honors.
+In 2011, Russ coached safety Josh Bush to first-team All-ACC and third-team AP All-America honors.
 Bush was drafted in the sixth round by the New York Jets.
-Russ also coached Merrill Noel, who was named the ACC Defensive Rookie of The Year and was a Freshman All-American by numerous publications as he led the country in pass break-ups.
+Russ also coached Merrill Noel, who was named the ACC Defensive Rookie of the Year and was a Freshman All-American by numerous publications as he led the country in pass break-ups.